Weekend Getaways From Bangalore for Couples

 Conclusion

 The best part is you don’t need weeks of planning or a big budget to enjoy these escapes.
 Just pick a spot that matches your mood or something offbeat and hit the road.
-Trust me, half the magic lies in the journey itself from roadside chai breaks to discovering hidden trails that weren’t even on the map.
+Trust me, half the magic lies in the journey itself from roadside chai breaks to discovering hidden trails that aren’t even on the map.

 So, the next time you feel the city buzz getting too loud then remember that the peace, history and adventure are all just a few hours away.